seapoe1809/Darna_local/README.md

 I created this project because I had trouble moving my own health data when I switched healthcare providers.
 As someone who works in the healthcare space, I see that current EHR solutions make it difficult to port your data, even though there are regulatory requirements to do so.
 It's frustrating to see that some institutions still rely on fax and scan to move data around, which shows how outdated and hidden these data porting techniques are.

-This is just the first iteration of the project, and I anticipate that there will be many more iterations before it takes a good form.
+This is just the second iteration of the project, and I anticipate that there will be many more iterations before it takes a good form.
 But my goal is to make it easier for people to take ownership of their health data and store it in one place on their own computer.
 This way, they can decide who to share it with and have more control over their own health.

 License?
 ========